cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

 Note that there is are **quality** and **maintenance** metric fields which were part of the [original page ranking proposal](https://github.com/denoland/dotland/issues/2133), but they are unused right now.

 ### Documentation Page Endpoints
-The pages API focuses on data for the module documentation pages Third party API routes that begin with `v2/pages` are used to display API documentation for a particular Deno module.
+The pages API focuses on data for the module documentation pages.
+Third party API routes that begin with `v2/pages` are used to display API documentation for a particular Deno module.

 * `/v2/pages/mod/doc/:module/:version/:path*` - Provides data to render a documentation page for a module